Will Medicare Cover My Tummy Tuck (Abdominoplasty) in Queensland?

 You should be prepared to fill in the paperwork and spend time on the phone to get the Medicare rebates for your procedure.
 You will need to meet the eligibility criteria, with actual evidence.

-The evidence here is documentation from your doctor that you have tried other non-surgical methods to improve the quality of life with little to no results.
-For excess skin removal Medicare, you need to proof that all non-surgical treatment in the market didn’t work for your situation.
+The evidence here is documentation from your doctor that you have tried other non-surgical methods to improve your comfort with little to no results.
+For excess skin removal Medicare, you need to prove that all non-surgical treatments in the market didn’t work for your situation.
 You will also need to provide proof that you haven’t had weight fluctuations in the last six months.

 You should also know that Abdominoplasty Medicare fund or any other health insurance rebate will not completely fund your procedure.
 This means that there may be some additional costs that you will have to pay out of your pocket.